Coordinated by Professor Nuala McGrath

 Papers presented include: "Positive impact of a randomized controlled trial of the Uthando Lwethu ("Our Love") intervention on rates of couples HIV testing in rural South Africa", "Baseline for a DREAM: recent trends in sexual behaviour and HIV knowledge among adolescents and young adults in rural KwaZulu-Natal, South Africa", "HIV testing models and their implications for patient engagement with HIV care and treatment on the eve of "test and treat" findings from the Bottlenecks study" and "Exploring participants' understanding and concerns relating to questions about anal sex in a rural KwaZulu-Natal setting: a cognitive interviewing approach."

 McGrath, N. and Grapsa, E. (2017) Does ART change partnership dynamics and HIV risk behaviours among PLWH?
 A cohort study in KwaZulu-Natal, South Africa.
-PubMed, (Online First View).
+AIDS, (Online First View).

 By clicking on the link you can browse all CPC publications.